 Drain vents serve two purposes.
 The first thing they do is to allow air into the drain pipes while releasing any back pressure from preventing a freely flowing drain.
 But, the main reason they are installed is to prevent sewer gas from coming into the house.
 Not only is a sewer gas smell, but it can also be flammable, so venting it out and away is the best way to keep it from coming into contact with your nose or with an open flame.

 An air gap is a variation on a drain vent, and although, in principle, it works the same way, it has a very specific function.

 You will mostly find an air gap vent when a dishwasher has been installed.
 The cylindrical chrome or plastic piece mounted on the rear of the kitchen sink is the air gap.
 It is connected to the dishwasher and the garbage disposal unit, if applicable.

-In simple terms, an air gap stops contaminated water from getting into drinking water by the use of a gap of air between the drain and the fresh water supply.
-The air gap is positioned above the drain pipe on a sink, so that if any waste water backs up through the drain pipe, it will discharge from the sink basin.
-If waste water continues to flow, like say about a flooding situation, because the air gap is above the sink drain, the water will then begin to discharge over the side of the sink and onto the floor.
+In simple terms, an air gap stops contaminated water from getting into drinking water by the use of a gap of air between the drain and the freshwater supply.
+The air gap is positioned above the drain pipe on a sink so that if any wastewater backs up through the drain pipe, it will discharge from the sink basin.
+If wastewater continues to flow, like, say, in a flooding situation, because the air gap is above the sink drain, the water will then begin to discharge over the side of the sink and onto the floor.
 In this way, contaminated water is channeled away from drinking water, even in the most extreme circumstances.